numenta/NAB/nab/detectors/numenta/README.md

 `virtualenv -p path/to/python2 env`

-For example on Windows this might be:
+On Windows this might be:

 `virtualenv -p C:\Python27\python.exe env`